 After all items are accounted for in the partial budgeting process (Additional Returns, Reduced Costs, Additional Costs, and Reduced Returns), the negative column (B) is subtracted from the positive column (A) to show the final result of the partial budget.
 If the result of this calculation is positive, the proposed change is considered to be a financial benefit to the operation.
-In the above example, the result is a positive \$400 (\$1,250 - \$850 = \$400).
+In the above example, the result is a positive \$400 (\$1,250-\$850 = \$400).
 This means that, assuming all items are accounted for, the operation would be \$400 better off by switching to a composting operation.

 Of course, the result of this calculation will vary depending on operation size, location and resources.
 The intent of the partial budgeting process is to "clear the smoke" of all aspects of the operation that will not be changed under the proposed change.
 By only considering the items relevant to the proposed change, the true effects on an operation's profitability are highlighted.
+A blank partial budget form has been provided (Figure 2).
+Input costs may vary significantly regionally and over time.
+Initial costs in Figure 1. are for example only.

-Partial Bud lget Form
+Partial Bu dget Form

-Proposed Change Composting Livestock M ortalities Vs. Rendering Service e (10 Cow s Annually)
+Proposed Change Comp osting Livestock N Mortalities Vs. Rendering Service (10 Cow s Annually)

 Additional Returns Additional Costs

 Compost/Fertilizer Equipment Repairs 150.00

 Carbon Source 200.00

 Equipment Labor 500.00

-Total Additional Returns \$ - Total Additional Costs \$ 850.00
+Total Additional Returns \$ Total Additional Costs \$ 850.00

-Reduced Costs Rendering Charges 10 @ \$125 1,250.00 Reduced Returns
+Reduced Costs Reduced Returns

+Rendering Charges 1,250.00

+10 @ \$125

 Total Reduced Costs \$ 1,250.00 Total Reduced Returns \$ -

-Total Additional Returns & Reduced Costs \$ 1,250.00 B. Total Additional Costs & Reduced Returns \$ 850.00
+.
+Total Additional Returns \$ 1,250.00 B. Total Additional Costs \$ 850.00

+& Reduced Costs & Reduced Returns

-Net Income Change (A Minus B) s 400.00
+Net Income Change

+(A Minus B) \$ 400.00